 Songs and Music of the Climate Action Movement

 As the movement for climate action continues to grow, accentuated by the School Strike for Climate protests inspired by the Swedish teenager Greta Thunberg, there is a growing body of climate change-related music appearing online and in concerts.

 Remixes of Greta Thunberg’s speeches, protest songs written by singer-songwriters, instrumental music inspired by the environment, and new interpretations of older protest songs – artists are responding in a variety of ways.

-The Journal of Music is also creating a playlist of songs and music about climate change on Spotify and asking readers for their suggestions.
+The Journal of Music is creating a playlist of songs and music about climate change on Spotify and asking readers for their suggestions.
 The playlist to date includes songs by Neil Young, Nancy Kerr, Fovea Hex, Joni Mitchell, Peter Broderick, Anohni and Wendy Jack and instrumental compositions by Benedict Schlepper-Connolly, James Joys and John Luther Adams.

 One of the most effective groups using music in protest has been the Sunrise Movement in the United States, which has reinterpreted older protest songs specifically for the climate action movement.